 - I have been independently recognised for many years by Best Lawyers in the areas of Employee Benefits (including as Lawyer of the Year Melbourne for FY2017), Labour and Employment, Government and Education (including as Lawyer of the Year Melbourne for FY21).
 I am also recognised by Chambers Global in Employment, which has noted client feedback such as: 'Amanda is an absolute delight to deal with and offers incredible responsiveness.'
 'Amanda Watt's broad range of skills includes noted expertise on advising clients on organisational change issues.'
 'One client highlights her expertise in employment law, as well as her "high degree of emotional intelligence" and ability to "engage in frank and fearless conversation".
 I am also recognised as a ‘leading individual’ in Employment Law by Legal 500 Asia Pacific.
 Asialaw leading lawyers and Women in Business Law.
 In 2019 I was a finalist for the Lawyers Weekly Award for Wellbeing Advocate of the Year.

-- In addition to leading the Melbourne Workplace team, I have been a MinterEllison board member since July 2015.
+- In addition to leading the Melbourne Workplace team, I served on the MinterEllison board between July 2015 and July 2021.
 As Chair of the Diversity and Inclusion Steering Committee, I led the governance transformation of how our D&I is embedded in our culture.
-I am also a Member of the firm's audit and risk committee.